 1. Forward Lunge With T-Fly

 Get off to a strong start with this lunge.
 "This helps with upper body stability and light core activation.
-It's a good way to get someone warmed up quickly," says Dan McDonogh, a TRX personal training specialist based in San Francisco.
+It's a good way to get someone warmed up quickly," says Dan McDonogh, a TRX personal training specialist based in Portland, Oregon.

 Keep light tension on the straps, by applying equal pressure.
 "To prevent lower back damage, make sure that your abs are engaged," says Holman.